 Allen Centennial Garden is the artful living laboratory and public botanical garden of the Horticulture Department at the University of Wisconsin-Madison.
 The Garden serves as an outdoor classroom for UW-Madison students and the surrounding communities, providing meaningful learning opportunities for visitors of all ages.

-The Gardens are open 1pm until dawn during the week, and dawn to dusk on the weekend.
+The Gardens are open 1pm until dusk during the week, and dawn to dusk on the weekend.
 Admission is free.

 The History of Allen Centennial Garden